jmbarbone/freeCodeCamp/Algorithms/README.md

 Create a function that takes two or more arrays and returns an array of their symmetric difference.
 The returned array must contain only unique values (no duplicates).

+## Inventory Update

+Compare and update the inventory stored in a 2D array against a second 2D array of a fresh delivery.
+Update the current existing inventory item quantities (in `arr1`).
+If an item cannot be found, add the new item and quantity into the inventory array.
+The returned inventory array should be in alphabetical order by item.